Man, apparently under influence of drugs, dies in custody of Miami police

 An unidentified man believed to be under the influence of drugs died on Saturday after he was taken into police custody.

-Miami Police went to 698 W. Flagler Street on Saturday morning after receiving word of a man threatening to shoot a woman.
+Miami police went to 698 W. Flagler St. on Saturday morning after receiving word of a man threatening to shoot a woman.

-When they arrived, city of Miami police say they found the man “in an altered state behaving in an erratic manner.”
+When they arrived, Miami police say they found the man “in an altered state behaving in an erratic manner.”

 He first attempted to run into traffic before officers restrained him.
 He then became aggressive with the officers and attempted to kick them.